 Founder and executive director

 Ann V. Beach is the founder and executive director of Finding One's Voice.
 She began her professional career practicing law, then entered the not-for-profit field where she last worked for Dana-Farber Cancer Institute as the Director of the Boston Marathon Jimmy Fund Walk.
 In addition to serving on many not-for-profit boards in leadership capacities, she is a past member of the board of trustees for Emma Willard School in Troy, NY.
 Ann graduated from the University of Michigan with a B.A. in Art History.
 She received an M.B.A. from Rensselaer Polytechnic Institute and a J.D. cum laude from Syracuse University College of Law.

 Andrew J. Audet is an accomplished business executive in the IP Networking and Content Delivery markets with extensive experience in business development, sales and marketing, and operations.
 He currently leads Business Development for the Carrier Engagement and Strategy Group at Akamai Technologies.
 Previously he was Vice President of Business Development and Strategy at PeerApp and prior to that was VP of the Cable Segment at Juniper Networks.
 Andy has served as a Board member at the Horace Mann Educational Associates (HMEA) where he helped increase fundraising and grants.
 He attended Union College in Schenectady, NY, where he earned a Bachelor of Science degree in Mechanical Engineering.
 Later he earned an M.B.A. from the Amos Tuck School at Dartmouth College

-Kyle Cutter-Dabiri has more than ten years of experience working in philanthropy and is currently an Associate Director of Annual Giving at the University of California, Irvine.
-Prior to moving to the west coast so her husband could attend medical school, Kyle began her career in fundraising at Dana-Farber Cancer Institute in Boston.
-While in Boston, she pursued her passion for empowering and teaching young people and has served in many coaching roles over the years, including as the volunteer assistant swim coach for the Division I Women’s Swim Team at her alma mater, Harvard College.
+Kyle Cutter-Dabiri has more than ten years of experience working in philanthropy and is currently an Associate Director of Annual Giving at Dana-Farber Cancer Institute.
+She brings a passion for empowering and teaching young people and has served in many coaching roles over the years, including as the volunteer assistant swim coach for the Division I Women’s Swim Team at her alma mater, Harvard College.
 Kyle is also a member of the Harvard College Fund Annual Gift Committee and serves as a Participation Chair for her graduating class.